Convoy raises $400 million at $2.75 billion valuation to make freight trucking more efficient

 Automation

 Machine learning (ML) plays a pivotal role in Convoy’s pitch — rather than relying on humans to match freight loads with trucks, the company announced earlier this year that 100% of the process is now automated in some of its biggest markets.
 This means that when a driver searches for a new load through the Convo app, they will be paired with the most suitable options.
-Moreover, Convoy’s ML smarts improve with each load as it learns from carrier behavior to better match shippers with carriers on future loads.
+Moreover, Convoy’s ML smarts improve with each load as it learns from carrier behavior.

 Additionally, ML plays a big role in pricing, though both parties must agree on a rate once they’ve been matched.
 Based on the load, route, and so on, Convoy automatically suggests a price, though carriers can counter this with a bid if they think the rate is too low.

-This is one area that will benefit from Convoy’s new gargantuan funding round — removing inefficiencies and automating processes that have historically consumed a lot of resources.
-This includes the company’s recently launched Convoy Go service, a “drop-and-hook” marketplace that matches preloaded trailers with Convoy’s transport network infrastructure, reducing the waiting time for collecting a new load by up to two-thirds.
+Convoy’s new gargantuan funding round will further the company’s goal of removing inefficiencies and automating processes that have historically consumed a lot of resources.
+This includes the recently launched Convoy Go service, a “drop-and-hook” marketplace that matches preloaded trailers with Convoy’s transport network infrastructure, reducing wait times for collecting a new load by up to two-thirds.

 It’s a similar story elsewhere in the truck-tech sphere, with Uber Freight leaning heavily on machine learning as part of its offering, while upstarts such as Locus are pushing to automate logistics with supply chain platforms that help shippers optimize route planning.